Ultimate Shed Flooring Ideas - 11 Options

 If you’re looking for shed floor covering ideas, you’ve come to the right place.
 Garden shed floors are one element that takes a lot of punishment.
 We’re going to look at shed flooring options, how much the best options cost, and answer some of the most common questions people looking for shed flooring solutions ask.

-Flooring plays a vital role in the construction of your garden shed.
-However, it makes no difference whether your shed is for storing gardening tools, excess garage items, or used as a studio, playroom, or home office.
+Flooring plays a vital role in the construction of your shed.
+It makes no difference whether your shed is storing gardening tools, excess garage items, or used as a studio, playroom, or home office.

 Is your garden shed an extended living space?

 For example, a man cave, she shed, reading corner, exercise space, or art studio.
-Having proper flooring means the space will be safe and warm.
 With this kind of space, the right choice for shed floor coverings can also add to the overall aesthetics of the space.
 A home improvement project well worth the effort!

 How Much Weight Can a Shed Floor Hold on Average?

-The actual weight a garden shed floor can hold depends on the foundation and several other things.
-An average figure, per square foot for a 10x16 shed would be 3200 pounds (10 x 16 x 20 pounds).
+The actual weight a shed floor can hold depends on the foundation and several other things.
+An average figure, 20 pounds per square foot.
+For a 10x16 shed this would be 3200 pounds (10 x 16 x 20 pounds).